ocaml/opam/README.md

 make -C tests ocpget
 ```

-will compile `ocp-get` once again.But this time, the complete installation will be orchestrated
+will compile `ocp-get` once again.
+But this time, the complete installation will be orchestrated
 by the existing `ocp-get` itself (ie. this will bypass the `clone` step).